kartikgiri92/Beginner-Python-Projects/DjangoQuiz/Readme.md

 QUIZ APP

-The following is a django Quiz project.It contains two apps.
+The following is a django Quiz project.
+It contains two apps.
 'users' app handles all the users data, scoring and authentication system.
 'quiz' app handles the Quizes and templates .